edgebitio/enclaver/docs/deploy-kubernetes.md

 Enclaver can be used with Kubernetes to run Nitro Enclaves on qualified Nodes in your EKS, Rancher/k3s or OpenShift cluster.
 Users of your cluster can use an enclave image (from `enclaver build`) inside of a Deployment.

+<div style="background: #F5BF4F; padding: 5px 10px;">Note: this document is largely aspirational but will be implemented soon.
+It is preserved to understand our direction and help is always appreciated if you want to implement some of this functionality.</div>

 ## Running an Enclave

 Running an Deployment that uses an enclave is very easy.
 Here's the easiest example: